 - We can only accept cost basis information directly from your previous firm.
 Contact your previous firm and ask them to send your cost basis to Betterment through the Cost Basis Reporting Service (CBRS).
 If your previous firm cannot send your cost basis through the CBRS, have them email your cost basis to firstname.lastname@example.org (note that email will take longer for us to update your cost basis).

 - You understand and accept any tax or financial implications that may arise in connection with this transfer and with the sale or liquidation of any assets, including any wash sales, as well as applicable penalties or charges imposed by the delivering firm.

-- You understand that mutual funds that are transferred to a Betterment account and not sold immediately are not eligible for tax loss harvesting.
+- You understand that any mutual funds that are transferred to your Betterment account and not sold immediately may result in delayed transaction times and reduced tax loss harvesting efficiency.

 - You have not received tax advice from Betterment and Betterment is not responsible for the tax consequences of this transfer or any associated sales.
 You should consult a tax advisor if you have any questions about your personal tax situation.

 - If an account transfers to Betterment with a debit balance (e.g. from the delivering firm's transfer fees), you are responsible for satisfying the debit balance and Betterment will automatically sell securities to cover such debit balance.

 - To the extent that you are transferring all of the assets you hold at a firm, you affirm that you have destroyed or returned any credit/debit cards and/or unused checks associated with the account.